ITS-of-WNY/its-of-wny.github.io/_site/README.md

 ✓ info+jobs@integratedtherapy.org
 ✓ back to top button on services

-- adjust hero image sizing
+✓ adjust hero image sizing
-- hide mini ITS when nav is not stuck
+✓ hide mini ITS when nav is not stuck
 - splash should use bigger version of logo
-- address the address on the header (haha)
+- address the address on the header
-- `Careers` -> `Employment opportunities`
+✓ `Careers` -> `Employment opportunities`

 * ask how many posts they want shown on the page at once